Skip to main content

 Get a Text Editor

-Static web projects like CollectionBuilder are really just a folder of plain text files.
+Static web projects like CollectionBuilder are just a folder of plain text files.
 To edit them you will need a good text editor.
 Code editors will allow you to work on whole folders of files at once (i.e. your Jekyll project repository) and have built in helpers for syntax highlighting, version control, terminals, search, and even spell check.

 If you are unfamiliar with editors, there is pretty good VS Code documentation including videos and reference, but you will learn a lot just working through you CB project!
-These docs will often reference VS Code.

 Configuring Visual Studio Code